Hanson-Wang-chn/AI-Prof/API.md

 - `POST http://example.com:5001/api/model/rag/library`

 **Description:**
-- This endpoint is used for making quiz.
+- This endpoint is used for user's doubts around questions in the library.

 **Request:**